-To be considered fulltime in fall, spring and summer, a student must be enrolled in 12 or more units.
+To be considered fulltime academically fall, spring and summer, a student must be enrolled in 12 or more units.
+This is no longer considered for Pell Grant disbursements.

-- If the student is enrolled in 12 or more units for the semester, the student is full-time. - If the student is enrolled in 9 to 11.5 units for the semester, the student is 3/4 time. - If the student is enrolled in 6 to 8.5 units for the semester, the student is 1/2 time. - If the student is enrolled in .5 to 5.5 units for the semester, the student is considered less than half-time.
-The cost of attendance will be adjusted, and the student is responsible to complete all units enrolled.

-Completed units means that credit was received for the units enrolled.
+- If the student is enrolled in 12 or more units for the semester, the student is full-time. - If the student is enrolled in 9 to 11.5 units for the semester, the student is 3/4 time. - If the student is enrolled in 6 to 8.5 units for the semester, the student is 1/2 time. - If the student is enrolled in .5 to 5.5 units for the semester, the student is considered less than half-time. - Completed units means that credit was received for the units enrolled.
 Classes in which a student receives a grade of "F", "I", "NP","IP", "MW", or "W" will not be counted as completed classes for satisfactory academic progress, but will be counted as units attempted.